rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 # Summary
 [summary]: #summary

-Unions do not allow fields of types that require drop glue, but they may still `impl Drop` themselves.
+Unions do not allow fields of types that require drop glue (the code that is automatically run when a variables goes out of scope: recursively dropping the variable and all its fields), but they may still `impl Drop` themselves.
 We specify when one may move out of a union field and when the union's `drop` is called.
 To avoid undesired implicit calls of drop, we also restrict the use of `DerefMut` when unions are involved.

 # Motivation
 [motivation]: #motivation